The Treaty of Waitangi

 Against the odds

-Today the copy of the Treaty of Waitangi signed on 6 February 1840 has an honoured place in the Constitution Room at Archives New Zealand in Wellington.
+Today the copy of the Treaty of Waitangi signed on 6 February 1840 has an honoured place in the He Tohu exhibition at the National Library of New Zealand in Wellington.
 But it bears the scars of neglect.
 It had a narrow escape in 1841, when the Auckland public offices where it was kept burned down.
 In the later 19th century, while in storage in Wellington, the document was gnawed by rats and damaged by water.
 Later it was transferred to the Alexander Turnbull Library for safe-keeping, then placed on public display once the treaty was recognised to be one of the nation’s founding documents.

 The Waitangi Tribunal